 Wi-Fi is available with a booster to improve speeds.
 Mobile reception is poor with coverage best on the Vodafone network.
 Reception improves in the garden area.
 A landline is provided for emergency and incoming calls only.

 Oil fired central heating throughout.
-Wood burning stove in the sitting room with initial supply of logs provided.
+Wood burning stove in the sitting room with initial supply of logs provided from February - October.

 With friendly local shops, quaint tea-rooms, cosy pubs and restaurants on the doorstep as well as miles upon miles of stunning white sands within walking distance it is part of the reason visitors return to this area year-after-year, and why it remains one of the most popular beach destinations in England.

 For dining-out, you can enjoy fantastic fresh seafood at The Potted Lobster located in the heart of the village; the Castle Hotel for a hearty pub meal and pretty beer garden; or the Victoria Hotel if you like great pub food and some chat next to the fire.
 Alternatively try The Wyndenwell for an ice-cream, cake and coffee stop, or the Copper Kettle, a characterful little tea-room serving a selection of freshly baked scones and light-bites.
 For something a bit more informal en-route to the beach, The Hut sits on the edge of the sand dunes for a delicious bacon butty or a kipper bun.